OriBenZaken/EX3_INCLUDING_TESTS/lib/googletest-release-1.8.0/googletest/docs/V1_5_FAQ.md

 the test case would require multiple set-up and tear-down processes, which is inefficient and makes the semantics unclean.

-If we were to determine the order of tests based on test name instead of test case name, then we would have a problem with the following situation:
+If we were to determine the order of tests based on test roomName instead of test case roomName, then we would have a problem with the following situation:

 ```
 TEST_F(FooTest, AbcDeathTest) { ... }